Paralympic Cycling Gold Medallist with Multiple Sclerosis MS

 Yeah, beautiful.
 I, I get in the stroke community that when they talk about stroke survivors, and I’m, I feel funny about hearing that as well.
 I’d rather be somebody who’s experienced three strokes.
 Yeah, and now I have a story to tell.
 And the other thing about it is, not everyone has my version of the story to tell.
 So, I know it’s a lot harder for a lot of people.
 And I consider myself one of the lucky ones as well.

 Yeah, exactly.
 I mean, there’s a lot of people doing it really tough. with Ms. And I, like I said, I’m really lucky.
 But I still you know, even even if you’re struggling with with symptoms of Ms. Just don’t let it define who you are.
-Yeah, no, it was interesting, because we just did this the bike with Ms. And Shane Kelly, Olympic cyclist, wrote it in the MS. Melbourne cycle.
+Yeah, no, it was interesting, because we just did this on the bike with Ms. And Shane Kelly, an Olympic cyclist, who wrote it in the MS. Melbourne cycle.

 And what we did is we built this bike that has MS symptoms, and he said, you know, that was that he said to me when he finished, he says I actually stopped and didn’t finish.
 He said because it was just all too hard.
 And I said well, well lucky you could get off the bike.
 I can’t get off my Ms. And he says you know what he said and he said something so perfect.

 Found, and it’s exactly what I just said about not letting a mess define who you are and getting on with life.
 He said, when I stopped thinking about the problems with the bike, I was actually able to ride it a bit better.
 And I thought, wow, that’s exactly what I tell people about not letting ms to find who you are just get on with living.
-You know, it was just really weird when he said that so, you know, that was that was was a great way to end the the bike ride that day.
+You know, it was just really weird when he said that so, you know, that was a great way to end the bike ride that day.

 Yeah, well done.
 Congratulations

 Not an autobiography.
-It’s just about about overcoming challenges and change and jumping hurdles and creating a winning mindset.
+It’s just about overcoming challenges and change and jumping hurdles and creating a winning mindset.
 And I just use stories from my life to talk about how I did it.

 Yeah, fantastic.
 Look, thank you so much for spending some time with me on the podcast.
 I really do appreciate it.